Pingumaniac/DSL_and_MDE_in_Rust/README.md

 ## Notes

 * Solutions for the exercises in each chapter are stored in corresponding folders.
 * For Chapter 3, only exercises 3.1 to 3.12 have been solved, and exercises 3.13 to 3.34 have been skipped.
+* For Chapter 4, exercises 4.48 to 4.50 and exercise 4.57 have been skipped.
+* For Chapter 5, exercise 5.8 has been skipped.
-These exercises were unnecessary for me to study Domain-Specific Languages and Model-Driven Engineering in depth.
+* These exercises were unnecessary for me to study Domain-Specific Languages and Model-Driven Engineering in depth.